newque/newque/README.md

 ```

 __Directories__
-- `conf/` contains the `newque.json` file and a folder with the settings for every channel.
+- `conf/` contains the `newque.json` file and folders for the channel settings and scripts.
 - `data/` is created when starting Newque and contains data generated during operation.
 Do not modify.
 - `logs/` is created when starting Newque and contains the output and error logs.
 - `lib/` contains the libraries needed to run Newque, it must be located in the same folder as the `newque` executable